dstrack/Schema_Data_Browser/README.md

 2. Manage schema

-	The Manage Schema page manages the always-visible columns for labels, navigation links, and LOVs.
+	The Manage Schema page manages the always-visible displayed columns for labels, navigation links, and LOVs.
 	With the definition of field lists for natural unique keys, the automatic key lookup for imports but also the uniqueness of all displayed labels can be guaranteed.